Ginés García Millán

-Ginés García Millán (born on 10 September 1964) is a Spanish actor who has combined theater, film and television.
+Ginés García Millán (born 10 September 1964) is a Spanish actor who has combined theater, film and television.

 Biography

 Born on 10 September 1964 in Puerto Lumbreras, Murcia.
 His parents operated a hotel in the town.
 He was a footballer in his youth (playing in the Real Valladolid youth system).
 He learned his acting chops by training at the RESAD in Madrid.